The eco-resort on the impact of the desal unit:

 - This year the drought in the Horn of Africa threatened the lives of 11 million people.

 - Every year America faces a drought in California, as did Rome this year, In Cape Town there has been a drought for the last 6 months, water restrictions of level 5 are in place and day zero approaches possibly by end of the year as no rain will be coming there before May 2018.

 - The James Bond ‘Quantum Of SSolace scenario may not be fictional.
 Water shortages have always been a catalyst for conflict, they remain so today and will increase more in the future.

 That’s not much fun at all, sorry ☹.
 We understand that environmental issues are always spoken of in global terms …. global warming, world water shortages, a catastrophe for our planet … and so on.
 It becomes a bit overwhelming really and gives the feeling that impacting any change is beyond us as individuals.

 Let’s bring the story home, to Finca de Arrieta.

 For several years we have pulled water from our natural well which is over 100 years old.
-We use this water to top up the pools, however it is water filtered from the sea mixed with scarce rainfall filtered down from the mountains.
-Due to this, it has some salt content so not suitable for wider water needs such as guest kitchens / showers etc. To compensate we have needed to bring additional water in via tanker which also has a negative impact and high cost.
+We use this water to top up the pools, however, it is water filtered from the sea mixed with scarce rainfall filtered down from the mountains.
+Due to this, it has some salt content so not suitable for wider water needs such as guest kitchens/showers, etc. To compensate we have needed to bring additional water via tanker which also has a negative impact and high cost.